Martin Moller: Works

 Moller's works characterise him as a conciliatory theologian rather than one who, like Böhme, looked to provoke conflict.
 Practical Christianity, not dogma, was important to him.
-As such, he can be regarded as a forerunner of Johann Arndt.
+In this regard he can be regarded as a forerunner of Johann Arndt.

 He was suspected of Crypto-Calvinist sympathies after publishing his Praxis evangeliorum in 1601 and did little to refute these claims.
 Other well-known works of devotional literature written by Moller include Meditationes Sanctorum Patrum (1584–1591), Soliloquia de passione Jesu Christi (1587) and Mysterium magnum (1597).
 All of these works show clearly how Moller was influenced by another German theologian with links to mysticism, Valerius Herberger.

 He also wrote several hymns, four of which survive in today's German Protestant hymnals.
 He is, however, of greater importance as a source for other hymn-writers.
 His Meditationes Sanctorum Patrum, a bipartite collection of prayers purportedly based on writings of Augustine, Bernard of Clairvaux and Anselm of Canterbury (though actually these texts were probably pseudo-Augustinian and -Bernardian, written much later in the style of the Church Fathers), provided Johann Heermann with a basis for many of the hymns in his Devoti musica cordis.

-Johann Sebastian Bach wrote two chorale cantatas on hymns by Moller or attributed to him, Nimm von uns, Herr, du treuer Gott, BWV 101, and Ach Gott, wie manches Herzeleid, BWV 3.
+Johann Sebastian Bach wrote two chorale cantatas on hymns by Moller or attributed to him, Ach Gott, wie manches Herzeleid, BWV 3, and Nimm von uns, Herr, du treuer Gott, BWV 101.